kidusmik/simple_shell/README.md

-# Team Project - printf
+# Team Project - Simple Shell

 This is ALX-Holerton's team project focusing on writing a simple UNIX command interpreter.